RNLI Community Safety – Thanet Community Safety Team

 Respect the Water and RNLI Community Safety

 Respect the Water is the RNLI’s national drowning prevention campaign.
 It highlights the risks, helps you avoid them and gives advice to keep you and your friends and family safe.
 We want you to enjoy the water, but also to recognise its dangers and never underestimate its power.
-Over 160 people die each year at the UK coast with a further 60 in Republic of Ireland, half of whom never even intended to get wet.
-We’re aiming to see numbers halved by 2024.
+For more information on our involvement in previous Respect the Water campaign’s.

 Advice Onboard (AOB) – An AOB visit entails an open discussion with any boat user (sailing, kayaking, angling etc.) on how to use safety equipment, how to maintain it and how to plan for things that might go wrong out at sea.
 These visits take place wherever the users boat happens to be – a harbour, marina, boatyard or on the back of their trailer at home